List of Power Rangers Ninja Storm characters: Dustin Brooks

 When Lothor comes back in Power Rangers Dino Thunder, Dustin temporarily becomes evil alongside his teammates.
 They battle the Dino Rangers, but are set free by their comrades.
-The Ninja and Dino Rangers then team up to do battle with Lothor and Mesogog's combined forces, with him teaming up with Blue Dino Ranger Ethan.
-Afterwards, the Wind Ranger loses his Ranger powers but continues on as a teacher in the Wind Ninja Academy.
+The Ninja and Dino Rangers then battle Lothor and Mesogog's combined forces.
+Afterwards, Dustin's powers are lost but he continues on as a teacher in the Wind Ninja Academy.

-He apparently regained his powers by Sentinel Knight at least temporarily when he joined the Ranger army in Super Megaforce.
+He apparently regained his powers when he joined the Ranger army in Super Megaforce.